The OCHPAB advises and assists with preservation projects throughout the county. Learn more about a few of the ongoing projects we are working on.

 Rehabilitation of the Historic Masonic Lodge Building in La Junta

-Funded in part by History Colorado-State Historical Fund, this project addressed critical roof and parapet rehabilitation, drainage issues, and planning for future phases of rehabilitation, including interior work.
-Work is over 90% completed, and depending on the weather, is expected to be completed by the end of February 2023.
+Funded in part by the History Colorado-State Historical Fund, this project addressed critical roof and parapet rehabilitation, drainage issues, and planning for future phases of rehabilitation, including interior work.
+Work was completed in late Spring 2023.

 The Preservation Board researched and nominated the Masonic Lodge to the County Historic Register under Criteria A for its association with the social history of the Masonic Order; Criteria C for its outstanding architectural prominence representing the Neo-Classical Style; and Criteria D for its geographic importance to Otero County and the City of La Junta.
 This first step opened the door for grants and the use of Colorado’s Historic Preservation Tax Credit for the rehabilitation of the building.